 Nicolas Bernarde, Meilleur Chef de France

-When you step off the train from the Gar St. Lazare in Paris and land in the little suburb of La Garenne-Coloumbes there is a secret hidden in plain sight.
-The main square like most French villages, is where the weekly markets occur.
-Making your way through the market of butchers, florists, fishmongers, and household goods you reach the other side and the elegant grey building that houses the Nicolas Bernarde bakery shop.
+When you step off the train from the Gar St. Lazare in Paris in La Garenne-Coloumbes there is a secret hidden in plain sight.
+Like most French villages, the square is the life of the town.
+Making your way through the market of butchers, florists, fishmongers, and household goods you will discover an elegant grey building that houses the Nicolas Bernarde empire.
 Pastry as an art form is one of the best things about France.
-So when you find this shop, you will be entering not just a sweet shop but a point of view.
 Chef Bernarde has modernized the classics, refreshed the basics and brought to the art of pastry making a generosity of spirit.

 Peering in the windows, there is an array of delicious delicacies wrapped in cellophane and colored ribbons.
 Candies, caramels and other treats all created in the shop by Nicolas Bernarde and team.
 His lovely wife tends to the shop while he holds classes for the public and also has a crew of students each who are studying to become pastry chefs.